axibase/atsd-use-cases/how-to/shared/trends.md

 **TRENDS** is a sandbox for everyone, we encourage users to create their own charts and share it with others.

-### Pre-Defined Functions
+### Pre-Defined Widgets

-Click the **Widgets** button in the upper toolbar to open pre-defined functions that may be used as a baseline or threshold when comparing metrics.
+Click the **Widgets** button in the upper toolbar to copy pre-defined widget sections that may be used as a template for developing your custom widgets.

 ![](images/pre-def-func.png)

-The two pre-defined functions are described here:
+The two pre-defined widgets are described here:

 * **Inflation Index**: Experimental Consumer Price Index (CPIE) is the measure of a particular basket of consumer goods.
 It is often used to track inflation across a given period of time or compare "today's" dollars to historic dollar values.

 * **Annual Inflation**: Percentile inflation for the the United States.
 Inflation is calculated by comparing CPI, money supply, gross domestic product (GDP), and average wages.
+This widget relies on calculated metrics to created a derived measurement.

 ### Further Reading